How To Season Cast Iron Grill Grates

 Caring for Cast Iron Grill Grates

 Caring for cast iron begins the moment you bring your new cookware home.
+Seasoning new grill grates is important, too.
 The first step is to season cast iron cookware before the first use to create a rust-resistant, non-stick surface.

 Seasoning doesn't refer to flavor, but is a method of using oil to coat seal the pores in cast iron cookware.
 To season cast iron for the first use, or to reseason existing cast iron, complete the following steps: